viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > The XADC's rated maximum sampling frequency is 1 Msps.
 But it doesn't mean that you can run the XADC on 1&nbsp;Msps in all circumstances!
 >
-> The XADC sampling frequency must be carefully determined to allow sufficient acquisition time given the properties of the circuit you are using.
+> The XADC sampling frequency must be carefully determined to allow sufficient acquisition time, given the properties of the circuit you are using.
 It requires a bit of math, as we explain in this chapter.

 The principle of XADC operation is charging an internal capacitor to a voltage equal to the voltage of the analog input being measured.
-Any electrical resistance between the input voltage and the internal capacitor will of course slow down the charging of the capacitor.
+Any electrical resistance between the input voltage and the internal capacitor will, of course, slow down the charging of the capacitor.
 If you don't give the internal XADC capacitor enough time to charge, the input voltage determined by the XADC will be lower than the actual voltage of the input.

 The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq 7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480).

 <img src="pictures\UG480_fig_2-5.png" title=""  width="650">

-We see in the picture that in the unipolar mode the current to the capacitor is going through two internal resistances R<sub>MUX</sub>.
-In bipolar mode, two capacitors are used and the current into them is going through a single internal resistances R<sub>MUX</sub>.
+We see in the picture that in the unipolar mode the current to the capacitor goes through two internal resistances R<sub>MUX</sub>.
+In bipolar mode, two capacitors are used, and the current into them goes through a single internal resistance R<sub>MUX</sub>.
 R<sub>MUX</sub> is the resistance of the analog multiplexer circuit inside the Zynq XADC.
 Please note that the value of R<sub>MUX</sub> for a dedicated analog input is different from the R<sub>MUX</sub> of the auxiliary inputs.

-Xilinx is giving us the [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) for calculating minimum acquisition time in unipolar mode:
+Xilinx is giving us [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) for calculating minimum acquisition time in unipolar mode:
 ```math
 t_{ACQ} = 9 \times ( R_{MUX} + R_{MUX} ) \times C_{SAMPLE}
 ```
 R<sub>MUX</sub> for an auxiliary input is 10 kΩ.
-$C_{SAMPLE}$ is specified by Xilinx as 3 pF.
+$C_{SAMPLE}$ C<sub>SAMPLE</sub> is specified by Xilinx as 3 pF.
 Therefore, we calculate the minimum acquisition time t<sub>ACQ</sub> for an unipolar auxiliary input as follows:

 ```math
 t_{ACQ} = 9 \times ( 10000 + 10000 ) \times 3 \times 10^{-12} = 540\mskip3muns
 ```